 Who Can Suffer From RLS

-Although there are certain things which may put you in a high-risk category, there is uncertainty as to if all these factors will come into play when any person is experiencing RLS.
+Although there are certain things that may put you in a high-risk category, there is uncertainty as to if all these factors will come into play when any person is experiencing RLS.

 These factors are: